-Component Revision Item Meaning CLI: Displays the revision level of the Command Line Interface.
-In the example, the revision level is 3.0-0 (Build #5523).
-API: Displays the revision level of the controller's application programming interface (API).
-In the example, the revision level is 3.0-0 (Build #5478).
-Service: Displays the revision level of the network services software.
+Component Revision Item Meaning Service: Displays the revision level of the network services software.
 This item displays only if the open controller resides on a remote computer.
 In the example, the revision level is 2.1-0 (Build #2881).
 Remote API: Displays the revision level of the API that the network services software uses on the remote computer.
 This item displays only if the open controller resides on a remote computer.
 In the example, the revision level is 2.1-0 (Build #2881).
 Miniport Driver: Displays the version number of the miniport portion of the AAC.SYS device driver.
 This item displays only if the controller runs the AAC.SYS device driver.
-In the example, the revision level is 3.0-0 (Build #5131).
+In the example, the revision level is 2.1-0 (Build #2874).
 Controller Software: Displays the revision level of the controller software.
-In the example, the revision level is 3.0-0 (Build #5478).
+In the example, the revision level is 2.1-0 (Build #2874).
 Controller BIOS: Displays the revision level of the controller BIOS.
-In the example, the revision level is 3.0-1 (Build #5523).
+In the example, the revision level is 2.0-1 (Build #2874).
+Controller Firmware: Displays the revision level of the firmware.
+In the example, the revision level is (Build #2874).
+Controller Hardware: Displays the version of the controller hardware.
+In the example, the version is 1.0.